 arth Charter Youth Groups around the world have organized and carried out a large number of activities in their communities.
 These activities have included many diverse actions such as seminars, workshops, local capacity building, raising awareness and teaching people about the Earth Charter and Earth Charter principles.
-These activities and others can be found by reading ECYG profiles from the Earth Charter Youth Group wikipage at: http://ecyg.wikispaces.com.
+These activities and others can be found by reading ECYG profiles from the Earth Charter Youth Group Wikispace pages and from our Earth Charter Youth Group Google Map.
 The following is a list of previous ECYG activities arranged by topics: